Just to set expectations –

 Productivity that gives time back is not yet a thing.

 As a change agent, it’s hard to inspire senior management to re-engineer meetings with a sole benefit of saving X number of labor hours a month across the company.
-Because sadly, few really see that as a big win.
+Because sadly, few really see that as a big win – unless you pay people by the hour.
 There is no clear translation to the bottom line that anyone can point to and for most corporate execs, that’s what they respond to.
 They aren’t going to take this on for the sake of people getting out at 8 every night instead of 9.
 That only matters to them until other worrisome metrics appear such as work time missed or turnover.
+But even then….

 Meeting management is not valued as a leadership discipline….